-Back to Dixie is a social thriller that will have you asking yourself if this could really happen…
+Back to Dixie is a political thriller that will have you asking yourself if this could really happen…

 In 2028, America’s leaders introduced a series of laws that took away voting rights from many Black and poor people.
 And when the National Workfare Act was signed into law a year later, millions of these citizens became wards of the federal government, losing everything including their freedom.
 Three friends, Michael, Odessa, and Devin risk everything executing a dangerous plan to free their loved ones and as many as possible before it's too late…